sugarforever/chat-ollama-blog/src/content/blog/20250819-feature-flags-in-docker-and-nuxt.md

 ---
-title: "Feature Flags in Docker: Why MCP_ENABLED Didn’t Work and How We Fixed It"
+title: "Feature Flags in Docker: Why MCP_ENABLED Didn't Work and How We Fixed It"
-date: "2025-01-01"
+date: "2025-08-19"
-description: "Blog post about Feature Flags in Docker: Why MCP_ENABLED Didn’t Work and How We Fixed It"
+description: "Troubleshooting and fixing MCP feature flags that work in development but fail in Docker containers"
 ---